 The first line of this passage is a list of names with a period after each name.
 Why did the author include a period after each name?

-What tone should a reader use when reading the list of names in section 1?
-Why?
+Where did Auggie hide when he was upset?

 Why did Auggie go to the Nurse’s Office?